qiqika/CarND-Traffic-Sign-Classifier-Project_my/README.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data contribution.
+It is a bar chart showing how the data contribution by using pandas.

 ![alt text][image1]